hashicorp/vault/website/source/docs/auth/aws-ec2.html.md

 would fail.
 By default, reauthentication is enabled in this backend, and can be turned off using 'disallow_reauthentication' parameter on the registered role.

-In the default method of operation, the client supplies a unique nonce during the first authentication attempt, storing this nonce in the client's memory for future use.
-This nonce is stored in the whitelist, tied to the instance ID.
-Subsequent authentication attempts by the client require the nonce to match;
-since only the original client knows the nonce, only the original client is allowed to reauthenticate.
-(This is the reason that this is a whitelist rather than a blacklist; by default, it's keeping track of clients allowed to reauthenticate, rather than those that are not.)
+In the default method of operation, the backend will return a unique nonce during the first authentication attempt, as part of auth `metadata`.
+Clients should present this `nonce` for subsequent login attempts and it should match the `nonce` cached at the identity-whitelist entry at the backend.
+Since only the original client knows the `nonce`, only the original client is allowed to reauthenticate.
+(This is the reason that this is a whitelist rather than a blacklist; by default, it's keeping track of clients allowed to reauthenticate, rather than those that are not.).
+Clients can choose to provide a `nonce` even for the first login attempt, in which case the provided `nonce` will be tied to the cached identity-whitelist entry.
+It is recommended to use a strong `nonce` value in this case.

 It is up to the client to behave correctly with respect to the nonce; if the client stores the nonce on disk it can survive reboots, but could also give